 in this area and this is why I am asking.
 I suspect others are, too.

-I was initially a bit reluctant to cover this issue because I did not want to give the impression in supplying information on different brands of Bluetooth headset that in some way I was condoning their use.
-I am not.
+I was initially a bit reluctant to cover this issue because I didn’t want to give the impression, in supplying information on different brands of Bluetooth headset, that in some way I was condoning their use.
+I’m not.

-While I do spend a lot of time talking about the dangers of cell phone radiation I do not say cell phones should be banned.
+While I do spend a lot of time raising awareness about the dangers of cell phone radiation I don’t pretend cell phones are going to cease to exist or that people are just going to stop using them.
 Bluetooth and Bluetooth radiation is the same thing.
 I know that some people no matter what I (or anybody else for that matter) says will continue using Bluetooth headsets and Bluetooth technology.